-Before you use the anti-virus feature, we recommend that you turn on Virus Blocking on the Settings page.
-After you turn on Virus Blocking, Security Center automatically detects and removes trojans, ransomware, mining viruses, and DDoS trojans.
-For more information, see Virus detection and Comparison between virus blocking and the anti-virus feature.
+Before you use the antivirus feature, we recommend that you turn on Virus Blocking on the Settings page.
+After you turn on Virus Blocking, Security Center automatically detects and removes common trojans, ransomware, mining viruses, and DDoS trojans.
+For more information, see Use proactive defense and Comparison between the virus blocking feature and the anti-virus feature.

 - Virus scan

-The security experts of Security Center conduct automatic analysis on the attack methods based on a large number of persistent virus samples.
-Alibaba Cloud develops the machine learning anti-virus engine based on the attack analysis.
-The virus scan function uses the machine learning anti-virus engine and a virus library that is updated in real time.
-The virus scan function can detect viruses at the earliest opportunity.
-You can create virus scan tasks to check whether your servers have been intruded by viruses.
+The security experts of Security Center conduct automatic analysis on attack methods based on a large number of persistent virus samples.
+Alibaba Cloud develops a machine learning antivirus engine based on the attack analysis results.
+Virus scan uses the machine learning antivirus engine and a virus library that is updated in real time.
+Virus scan allows you to detect viruses at the earliest opportunities.
+You can create virus scan tasks to check whether your servers are intruded by viruses.
 For more information, see Scan for viruses.

 - Alert management

-The anti-virus feature provides the alert management function, which allows you to manage virus alerts.
-You can perform deep cleaning tasks against persistent viruses, such as ransomware and mining programs.
+The antivirus feature allows you to manage virus alerts.
+You can perform deep cleaning tasks on persistent viruses, such as ransomware and mining programs.
 Virus deep cleaning can remove persistent viruses by terminating virus processes, quarantining malicious files, and removing inserted viruses.
 For more information, see Handle virus alerts.

-- The anti-virus feature only supports data backup for Alibaba Cloud Elastic Compute Service (ECS) instances.
-It does not support data backup for external servers.
+- The anti-ransomware feature supports data backup only for ECS instances.
+This feature does not support data backup for servers that are not deployed on Alibaba Cloud.
 You can create protection policies only for your ECS instances.

 Ransomware has been a major threat to enterprises and individuals.
 If the core data or files stored on the servers are encrypted by attackers, paying the ransom is the only solution.
-Ransomware has caused tremendous losses to numerous enterprises and individuals.
-To help enterprises and individuals handle ransomware, Alibaba Cloud has released a general anti-ransomware solution, which provides layer-by-layer protection against ransomware.
+Ransomware has caused tremendous loss to numerous enterprises and individuals.
+To help enterprises and individuals handle ransomware, Alibaba Cloud releases a general anti-ransomware solution.
+This solution provides layer-by-layer protection against ransomware.

 - Block recognized ransomware in real time

-Based on the Alibaba Cloud intelligence library, Security Center has blocked a large amount of ransomware identified by the intelligence library.
-Security Center blocks ransomware at the earliest opportunity to prevent potential losses.
+Security Center has blocked a large amount of ransomware recognized by the Alibaba Cloud intelligence library.
+Security Center blocks ransomware at the earliest opportunity to prevent potential loss.

 - Restore infected files

-In addition to anti-ransomware, Security Center also supports data backup.
-This function periodically backs up data and allows you to restore server data based on the specified time or file version.
-In scenarios where files in your servers are encrypted, you can restore the data to ensure the security of your servers.
+In addition to anti-ransomware, Security Center supports data backup.
+This feature periodically backs up data and allows you to restore server data based on the specified time or file version.
+In scenarios in which files on your servers are encrypted, you can restore the data to ensure the security of your servers.

 Supported operating system versions

-The anti-virus feature provides the data backup function.
-You must enable the anti-virus feature and create protection polices to protect your servers.
-For more information, see Activate the anti-virus feature and Create a protection policy.
+The antivirus feature provides the data backup capability.
+You must enable the antivirus feature and create protection polices to back up the core data of your servers.
+For more information, see Enable the anti-ransomware feature and Create a protection policy.

-- Fix system vulnerabilities regularly to prevent vulnerabilities from being exploited by attackers.
+- Regularly fix system vulnerabilities to prevent vulnerabilities from being exploited by attackers.
 You can use the vulnerability fixing feature provided by Security Center.
 For more information, see Overview.

-- Do not use weak passwords on your servers.
-Enable two-factor authentication for important servers.
+- Enable two-factor authentication for servers that are important.
+Do not use weak passwords on your servers.